malharhak2/website-template/readme.md

 `node app.js`

-Ans the rest is up to you.
+And the rest is up to you.